LIC valuation delay may push IPO plan beyond FY22; govt confident of issue this fiscal | Business

 There are still some issues that need to be addressed with regard to the valuation of LIC, a senior official of one of the merchant bankers said.

-Even after the valuation, there are several regulatory processes that have concluded, the official said.
+Even after the valuation, there are several regulatory processes that have to be concluded, the official said.

 However, DIPAM Secretary Tuhin Kanta Pandey later in a tweet expressed confidence that IPO plans of LIC is on course and it would happen in the January-March quarter of 2021-22.